Updated: April 10, 2025 16 mins read Published: March 05, 2024

 Quality control

 Quality control is a critical step in manufacturing, but manual inspection is very labor-intensive.
 In the past, manufacturers used lightweight machine vision systems to automate this process.
-Now that AI is more accessible, factories are turning to more robust computer vision programs.
+Now that AI is more accessible, factories want more robust computer vision programs.

 Machine vision systems were fussy, requiring specialized cameras and very particular image parameters.
 Since the new AI systems use machine learning, they are more flexible about input.
 Computer vision applications can identify parts — and defects — in almost any setting.
 That means that one computer vision program can function across multiple factories.